cboler/Huey/README.md

 ## Usage
 Huey contains 143 different named colors.
 It also maintains an internal closed list of used colors incase you don't want to repeat any.

-The "unused" parameter is a boolean to determine whether or not to allow the generated color to be used againl.
+The "unused" parameter is a boolean to determine whether or not to allow the generated color to be used again.

 * Huey.colors: is an enumeration of known color names and their hex values